rz501/Macaulay2-Jupyter-Kernel/README.md

 using Markdown and TeX in-line, conveniently separating, storing and sharing your Macaulay2 code and output, and exporting to various file formats like `m2`, `ipynb`, `html`, `pdf`, etc.
-A small set of "cell magic" expressions implements Macaulay2-specific features, like output mode, timeout and executable path.
+A small set of "cell magic" expressions configure kernel-specific options like output mode, execution timeout and M2-executable path.

 The M2JK-specific features and configuration are [documented]() as a Jupyter notebook.
 For bugs or requests, open an issue.